Connecticut Route 11: Unused bridges, roadbed and ramps

 The northernmost mile (1.6 km) of the Route 11 extension would have been built more to Interstate standards as it transitioned between the Greenway profile and the profile of the existing segment ending at Exit 4 in Salem.
 When Route 11 opened to its present-day terminus at Route 82, crews had cleared and graded the roadbed for about a mile beyond Route 82 for the anticipated extension south, including two deep rock cuts and a pair of unused bridges over Route 82 just past present terminus.
 Two "ghost ramps" built during the 1970s would have been paved as the new roadway was built, creating full diamond interchange at Exit 4.
 The bridges, ramps, and rock cuts, as well as unused storm drains, were left behind when work stopped on Route 11 in 1972.

 An interchange with Interstate 95 and 395 was also planned to be built as part of the highway extension, and accounted for about half of the $1 billion cost of the project.

 Exit list

-Exit numbers are currently sequential, but are scheduled to be converted to mile-based numbering starting in 2022.
-Mileage will be based on the originally-planned southern terminus at I-95 that includes the approximately 9-mile unbuilt section from Route 82 to I-95.
+Exit numbers were converted to mile-based numbering in 2025.
+Mileage is based on the originally planned southern terminus at I-95 that includes the approximately 9-mile unbuilt section from Route 82 to I-95.